101121/WGDI-/source/d.rst

 ================ ========================================================================
 Parameters        Standards and instructions
 ---------------- ------------------------------------------------------------------------
-multiple          Type: int    default: 1
+multiple          Type: int    Default: 1

                      The best number of homologous genes.
 ---------------- ------------------------------------------------------------------------
-score             Type: int    default: 100
+score             Type: int    Default: 100

                      Score value in blast results.
 ---------------- ------------------------------------------------------------------------
-evalue            Type: float    default: 1e-5
+evalue            Type: float    Default: 1e-5

                      evalue value in blast result.
 ---------------- ------------------------------------------------------------------------
-repnum            Type: int    default: 20
+repnum            Type: int    Default: 20

                      The maximum number of homologous genes is allowed

 				  to be removed more than part of the population.
 ---------------- ------------------------------------------------------------------------
-position          Type: {start,order,end}    default: order
+position          Type: {start,order,end}    Default: order

                      The position of the gene corresponds to the gff file.
 ---------------- ------------------------------------------------------------------------
-markersiz         Type: float    default: 0.5
+markersiz         Type: float    Default: 0.5

                      The size of the point in the plot.
 ---------------- ------------------------------------------------------------------------
-figsize           Type: int,int    default: 10,10
+figsize           Type: int,int    Default: 10,10

                      Controls the proportion of the size of the saved picture.
 ---------------- ------------------------------------------------------------------------
-savefile          Type: str    default: .png
+savefile          Type: {\*.png,\*.pdf}    Default: \*.png

                      Save pictures support png, PDF, svg formats.
 ================ ========================================================================